markshannon/pep622-critique/README.md

 The following are my opinions and this list is far from being exhaustive.

 1. Do nothing.
 Guaranteed bug-free and zero maintenance cost.
-Probably the best option, in my opinion.
 2. Implement `__contains__` on `type`, allows `isinstance(x, str)` to be written as `x in str`.
 Improves readability in code involving `isinstance` tests, but may allow some errors to pass silently.
 3. Add a `isa` or simliar instance check operator, to avoid confusion with overloading `in`.
 4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s where all the tests apply to the same variable.